design-first/system-designer-documentation/docs/What is Design First.md

 ---
 id: what-is-design-first
-title: What is Design First ?
+title: What is Design First?
-sidebar_label: What is Design First ?
+sidebar_label: What is Design First?
 ---

 [Design First](https://github.com/design-first) is a set of tools to help developers to design before coding.
 It contains: